 Canadian banks are active supporters of SMEs across Canada and this support and commitment extends to women entrepreneurs.
 Beyond the business banking services offered to their clients, banks have programs and services internally to support women entrepreneurs as well as offering support to external organizations.

 The banks also participate in the federal government’s Canada Small Business Financing Program.
 The government shares risk with lenders through this program, which helps stimulate job and wealth creation.
 Small businesses or start-ups operating for profit in Canada with gross annual revenues of $10 million or less are eligible for CSBFP loans.

 Partnering with Export Development Canada (EDC)

 Banks work closely with Export Development Canada (EDC) to support those SMEs that directly export their goods and services internationally or participate in global markets.
 SMEs are able to access EDC’s range of products to grow their businesses.

-- Industry Canada, Survey on Financing and Growth of Small and Medium Enterprises, 2014 released in 2015.
+- Stats Canada, Survey on Financing and Growth of Small and Medium Enterprises, 2017, Released 2018.